PySimpleGUI/DocsCleanup/cookbook.md

 ### Long operations with feedback

 The power of the `Window.write_event_value` is that it can be used at any time, not just at the beginning and end of operations.
-If a long operation can be broken intosmaller parts, then progress can be shown to the user.
-Rather than calling `Window.write_event_value` once time, it can be called a number of times to
+If a long operation can be broken into smaller parts, then progress can be shown to the user.
+Rather than calling `Window.write_event_value` one time, it can be called a number of times

 If we modify the code so that instead of sleeping for 10 seconds, we sleep for 1 second 10 times, then it's possible to show information about progress.

-Here's the code with the new operation broek up into 10 parts
+Here's the code with the new operation broken up into 10 parts

 ```python
 import PySimpleGUI as sg